A brief history of the club

 Restaurant & Bar

-The Flying Pan, run by Hilary Davey, is open most days and offers a great range of sandwiches, snacks, and home cooked food.
+AnJo, run by Andi and John, is open most days and offers a great range of sandwiches, snacks, and home cooked food.
 Non-members are very welcome and we often have visiting model helicopter enthusiasts, cyclists and vintage car club members.
 If you are passing by the club, you're most welcome to pop in for a cuppa.

-If The Flying Pan is closed, there are self-serve tea and coffee making facilities available in the member's kitchen.
+If AnJo's is closed, there are self-serve tea and coffee making facilities available in the member's kitchen.

 The bar usually opens after flying finishes and is staffed by club members.
 It's a great place to relax with friends, and chat about the day.